-One of the critical decision-making constructs in computer programming is that of branching - often implemented in programming languages as an "if-statement".
-If-statements determine whether a condition being tested is either True or False, and will execute different statements on that basis.
-In this challenge, students program the micro:bit in micropython, a version of the Python programming language specific to the micro:bit, constructing simple but powerful if-statements to allow this simple device to be controlled through its two buttons.
+One of the critical decision-making constructs in computer programming is that of branching - often implemented in programming languages as an "if statement".
+If statements determine whether a condition being tested is either True or False, and will execute different statements on that basis.
+In this challenge, students program the micro:bit in Blockly, a block-based programming language, constructing simple but powerful if statements to allow this simple device to be controlled through its two buttons.

-Through this challenge, students will learn about if-statements and branching, as well as the basics of displaying images and text.
+Through this challenge, students will learn about if statements and branching, as well as the basics of displaying images and text.
 They will apply scientific understanding and inquiry skills to conduct a scientific investigation, collect data from sensors and analyse the data collected.